How veterans can find a job based on their skills

 Use your military occupational specialty code to match with job titles

-Just like civilian workers can search by job title or skill to find the right job, you can use your MOS code to find the best job matches for you on CareerBuilder.com.
+Just like civilian workers can search by job title or skill to find the right job, you can use your MOS code to find the best job matches on CareerBuilder.com.
 For example, searching by 1141 (a Marine Corps Electrician) serves up civilian roles that align with your skills in your military position.
 You should see a list of responsibilities and duties, plus skills, in each posting.
 Make sure your resume is tailored for each position you apply to and really connects the dots between the civilian job you're looking at and your military service.